Sunday, August 12, 2007

 Bill Spicer's Fantasy Illustrated

 Comics fandom was still in its infancy in 1963; while youthful fan editors were attempting to put out fanzines on crude spirit duplicators, other more mature fans were setting the course that fandom would follow.
 Bill Spicer was one of those innovative editors.
 He's been a fan for a long time, predating modern comics fandom for several years with EC fandom.
-He was also one of the fans responsible for thrusting artist/writer Carl Barks out of his anonymous work for Dell-Disney.

 In 1963 his fanzine Fantasy Illustrated was published.
 It was printed, not in the purple ditto or crude mimeo form of most fanzines, but as a professional offset-printed magazine, with color covers and black and white interiors.
 Offset printing wasn't exactly new: Ronn Foss had published Alter Ego #5 in offset a year earlier.
 Comic strips in fanzines weren't new either.
 Roy Thomas wrote and drew the satire "Bestest League Of America," which ran in Alter Ego #1-3, and numerous other super-hero pastiches were published in the fanzines of the day, usually laboriously drawn in ballpoint pens on ditto masters.
 What was new with Fantasy Illustrated was publishing fan-produced comic strips much like the professional artists and writers produced theirs, with professional production and editorial direction from Spicer.